CianWoods1992/TrafficSignClassification/README.md

 #### 1. Desribe how you preprocessed the data
 Before modifying the neural network architecture I decided to preprocess the data to view the impact of preprocessing on a network that I already had a baseline accuracy on.
 The preprocessing steps I added were as follows, data normalisation, converting image from 3 channel to 1 channel and finally equalising the histogram of the image.

-Firstly I decided to convert the image to grayscale which eliminates......
 ![Preproc Grey](/images/preproc_orig.png)

+Firstly I decided to convert the image to grayscale which eliminates different light intensities of the same color to be classified differently.

 ![Preproc Grey](/images/preproc_grey.png)

+Next I equalized the histogram of the image.
+Histogram equalization improved the contrast of the image and can highlight more features that can be classified on.

 ![Preproc Hist](/images/preproc_hist.png)

-Finally the dataset was normalised.
-CW WHY??
+Finally the dataset was normalised for input into the network.

 #### 2. Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.)
 	Consider including a diagram and/or table describing the final model.